ZiebaWojciech/tennis-api/README.md

 Used technologies:

--Spring Boot
+- Spring Boot
--Hibernate
+- Hibernate
--MySQL
+- MySQL
--Asyncronized and scheduled methods
+- Asyncronized and scheduled methods
--REST API
+- REST API
--in the closest future JMS is planned to be deployed
+- in the closest future JMS is planned to be deployed

 Project shall be functionning properly after creating "tennis_atp_datasource" database and import.sql data will be auto-uploaded (what is guaranteed in application.properties file).
 If not please run the import.sql scripts for basic data coverage